Susan Marr Spalding: Early life and education

 Susan Marr was born in Bath, Maine, July 4, 1841.
 Her youth was passed in Bath, and she was educated at one of the best New England seminaries.
-Her parents died, while she was a girl, after which, she removed to New York City to live in the family of an uncle, a clergyman, and there had the advantages of refined and cultured surroundings.
+After her parents died when she was still a girl, she moved to New York City to live in the family of her uncle, a clergyman.

 Career

 In 1860, at 18, she married 32-year-old Rodolphus Spalding, a literary man.
 Residing a few years in New York, they removed to Philadelphia, where, shortly after, her husband died.
-She still continued living there, alternating between it and her home town, becoming involved with various subjects.
+She continued living there, alternating between it and her home town, becoming involved with various subjects.
 Her time was passed mostly among relatives and friends in answer to the demands made upon her as nurse and counselor.

 Her poetical career dates back to her girlhood.
 Her poems were artistic productions, and she excelled in sonnet writing, ranking among the most successful sonnet writers of the day.
-Her work having a peculiar charm, she contributed to many prominent periodicals.
+She contributed to many prominent periodicals.